pyth-network/pyth-crosschain/target_chains/sui/README.md

 # 2. How to Update and Consume Price Feeds

-To update and then consume a price feed, one needs to build a Sui [programmable transaction](https://docs.sui.io/build/prog-trans-ts-sdk).
+We demo how to update and then consume a price feed by building a Sui [programmable transaction](https://docs.sui.io/build/prog-trans-ts-sdk) off-chain, and then executing it to update and get price feeds.

-As with other chains, one first obtains a batch price attestation VAA (of type `vector<u8>`) off-chain for a Price Info Object whose feed is to be used.
-Then, chain together the following sequence of function calls to update a price feed.
+As with other chains, one first obtains a batch price attestation VAA (of type `vector<u8>`) from a Pyth price service endpoint, which encodes update price information for a feed.

 ### 1. `wormhole::vaa::parse_and_verify`